lvainio/executable-tutorial-dd2482/gosec/step1/step1.md

 We then need to install *gosec* as well.
 This can be done in many different ways but one of the easiest ways to do it is to run the command below.

-> Run the command by clicking it or by copying it and pasting it into the terminal.
+> Run the command by clicking it or by typing it into the terminal.

 `go install github.com/securego/gosec/v2/cmd/gosec@latest`{{exec}}